numbat70/inclusion2021/_docs/accessibility/language.md

 ### Sight conditions

 Sight conditions can vary greatly, from blindness or partial sight, to colour blindness.
 The definitions of these can vary too – some legally blind people still have some sight.
-<p style="margin=bottom: 0">We recommend using the following terms when talking about people with sight conditions: </p>
+<p style="margin-bottom: 0">We recommend using the following terms when talking about people with sight conditions: </p>
 - Blind people
 - People with partial sight
 - People with low vision